MicrosoftDocs/bot-docs/articles/bot-framework-troubleshooting-guide.md

 * **Look for exceptions**.
 In Visual Studio 2015, go to <code>Debug|Windows|Exception Settings</code> and select the "Break When Thrown" checkbox next to "Common Language Runtime Exceptions".
 You may also see diagnostics output in your "Output Window" when there are thrown or unhandled exceptions.

-* **Look at the call stack.** In Visual Studio, you can choose whether you're debugging [Just My Code](https://msdn.microsoft.com/en-us/library/dn457346.aspx) or not.
+* **Look at the call stack**.
+In Visual Studio, you can choose whether you're debugging [Just My Code](https://msdn.microsoft.com/en-us/library/dn457346.aspx) or not.
 Seeing the full call stack may provide more insight into any issues.

 * **Ensure all dialog methods end with a plan to handle the next message**.
 All IDialog methods should complete with IDialogStack.Call, IDialogStack.Wait, or IDialogStack.Done.
 These IDialogStack Call/Wait/Done methods are exposed through the IDialogContext passed to every IDialog method.
 Calling IDialogStack.Forward and using the system prompts through the PromptDialog static methods will call one of these methods in their implementation.